-About six years ago, all content original to seanongley.com was transferred, along with my dreams, to a string of sites that would eventually become THRU.
-My dreams would be supported, if not complicated, by Thru Media, LLC.
+About six years ago, all content original to seanongley.com was transferred, along with my dreams, to a string of sites that would eventually become THRU.media My dreams would be supported, if not complicated, by pursuing the dream of building Thru Media LLC.

-Today, I have much greater insight into the media industry, and the whole ecosystem that McLuhan saw coming is unfolding rapidly within my generation.
+Today, I have personal insight into the media industry and the whole ecosystem that McLuhan saw coming is unfolding rapidly within my generation.

 My Pancho was Kathleen Dolan.
 Unlike Quixote, I was in love with my Pancho, and we had a domestic relationship.
 Rather, she was that and my Dulcinea del Toboso, the subject of Quixote’s devotion and chivalry.
 As such, I both abused Kate by dragging her along into my adventures, and devoted myself to her, as I believed she was destined to be a great writer and that I was there to bridge the gap from bartender to Author.